 - The term Tertiary as well as the Third Order have been used interchangeably over the years.
 In the case of Franciscans, for many years, the Secular Order was called The Third Order of Saint Francis or (T.O.S.F.).
 For about 40 years in the United States we were called the Secular Franciscan Order (SFO).
 Today we are called the Order of Franciscan Seculars (OFS) to be in union with our International sisters and brothers: The “Ordo Franciscanus Sæcularis”

-From: The Franciscan Book of Saints, Marion A. Habig, OFM
+from: The Franciscan Book Of Saints, ed. by Marion Habig, OFM